-While desktop computers generally remain a part the same network for a substantial period of time, laptops, handhelds, personal digital assistants (PDAs), cellphones or other portable computers (collectively "portable computers") are specifically designed to be transportable.
+While desktop computers generally remain a part the same network for a substantial period of time, laptops, handhelds, personal digital assistants (PDAs), cellphones or other por- 15 table computers (collectively "portable computers") are specifically designed to be transportable.
 As such, portable computers are connected to different networks at different times depending upon the location of the computer.
-In a common example in which the portable computer serves as an employee's desktop computer, the portable computer is configured to communicate with their employer's network, i.e., the enterprise network.
-When the employee travels, however, the portable computer may be connected to different networks that 5 communicate in different manners.
-In this regard, the employee may connect the portable computer to the network maintained by an airport, a hotel, a cellular telephone network operator or any other locale in order to access the enterprise network, the Internet or some other on-line service.
-The portable computer is also commonly brought to the employee's residence where it is used to access various networks, such as, the enterprise network, a home network, the Internet and the like.
-Since these other networks are configured somewhat differently, however, the portable computer must also be 15 reconfigured in order to properly communicate with these other networks.
+In a common example in which the portable computer serves as an employ- 20 ee's desktop computer, the portable computer is configured to communicate with their employer's network, i.e., the enterprise network.
+When the employee travels, however, the portable computer may be connected to different networks that communicate in different manners.
+In this regard, the 25 employee may connect the portable computer to the network maintained by an airport, a hotel, a cellular telephone network operator or any other locale in order to access the enterprise network, the Internet or some other on-line service.
+The portable computer is also commonly brought to the employee's 30 residence where it is used to access various networks, such as, the enterprise network, a home network, the Internet and the like.
+Since these other networks are configured somewhat differently, however, the portable computer must also be reconfigured in order to properly communicate with these 35 other networks.
 Typically, this configuration is performed by the user each time that the portable computer is connected to a different network.
-As will be apparent, this repeated reconfiguration of the portable computer is not only quite time 20 consuming, but is also prone to errors.
-The reconfiguration procedure may even be beyond the capabilities of many users or in violation of their employer's IT policy.
+As will be apparent, this repeated reconfiguration of the portable computer is not only quite time consuming, but is also prone to errors.
+The reconfiguration 40 access to the network cannot be based upon an individual user procedure may even be beyond the capabilities of many users or in violation of their employer's IT policy.
 Accordingly, special software must also typically be loaded onto the user's computer to support reconfiguration.

 As described by U.S. patent application Ser.
-No. 08/816, 174 and U.S. Prov.
+No. 08/816, 45 174 and U.S. Prov.
 Pat.
 Apps.
 Nos.
-60/111,497, 60/160,973, 60/161,189, 60/161,139, 60/160,890 and 60/161,182, a universal subscriber gateway device has been developed by Nomadix, Inc. of Westlake Village, Calif.
-The contents of 30 these applications are incorporated herein by reference.
-The gateway device serves as an interface connecting the user to a number of networks or other online services.
+60/111,497, 60/160,973, 60/161.189, 60/161.139, 60/160.890 and 60/161.182, a universal subscriber gateway device has been developed by Nomadix, Inc. of Westlake Village, Calif.
+The contents of these applications are incorporated herein by reference.
+The 50 gateway device serves as an interface connecting the user to a number of networks or other online services.
 For example, the gateway device can serve as a gateway to the Internet, the enterprise network, or other networks and/or on-line services.
-35 In addition to serving as a gateway, the gateway device automatically adapts to a computer, in order that it may communicate with the new network in a manner that is transparent both to the user and the new network.
-Once the gateway device has appropriately adapted to the user's computer, the 40 computer can appropriately communicate via the new network, such as the network at a hotel, at home, at an airport, or any other location, in order to access other networks, such as the enterprise network, or other online services, such as the Internet.
+In addition to serving as a gateway, the gateway device auto- 55 matically adapts to a computer, in order that it may communicate with the new network in a manner that is transparent both to the user and the new network.
+Once the gateway device has appropriately adapted to the user's computer, the computer can appropriately communicate via the new net- 60 work, such as the network at a hotel, at home, at an airport, or any other location, in order to access other networks, such as the enterprise network, or other online services, such as the Internet.